bucky007007/checkpoint-iaas-mgmt-ibm-vpc/README.md

 ![](https://github.com/joe-at-cp/checkpoint-iaas-mgmt-ibm-vpc/blob/master/CloudGuard_IaaS.jpg?v=4&s=100)

-# Check Point CloudGuard Security Management
+# Check Point Security Management

 ## About
-This template will deploy a new Check Point security management server into an existing VPC environment.
+This template will deploy a new Check Point Security Management server into an existing VPC environment.
 This deployment only requires one interface.
 See below for the prerequisites of this deployment type.

 ## Before you begin
 If deploying R81.10 image